scoulomb/misc-notes/tls/README.md

 ### More

-- mutual authent is same think but in 2 ways.
+- mutual authent is same thing but in 2 ways.
-In what we described Alice has the guarantee she talks to Bob, but not vice-vesa Bob does not have the gurantee he is talking to Alice.
+In what we described Alice has the guarantee she talks to Bob, but not vice-vesa (known as mtls) Bob does not have the gurantee he is talking to Alice.

 - From [Wikipedia](https://en.wikipedia.org/wiki/Self-signed_certificate): In cryptography and computer security, a self-signed certificate is a certificate that is not signed by a certificate authority (CA).